 So why aren’t the characters of Star Trek motivated by Federation Credits?
 The same reason why they’re only a sub-economy rather than one controlled by the UFP – they just don’t matter that much.
 Due to the emphasis on science and education, humans now gain satisfaction contributing to that.
 Material wealth simply isn’t as big a talking point – replicators make it easy to get by without poverty.

 Of course, it’s not a perfect system.
 As the show rarely gives us a glimpse into day-to-day life on Earth, we don’t know why anybody would be motivated to go to work beyond scientific intrigue.
 If somebody simply didn’t want to get out of bed, what would be stopping them?

 And what about trading with other races?
 Surely if humans have no material wealth then they can’t exchange goods?
-This issue is tackled head on by Star Trek: Deep Space Nine episode In the Cards, where Jake Sisko – son of Captain Sisko – cannot bid for a baseball card in an auction.
+This issue is tackled head-on by Star Trek: Deep Space Nine episode In the Cards, where Jake Sisko – son of Captain Sisko – cannot bid for a baseball card at an auction.

 It’s a classic Star Trek story: one that explores a society that although gloriously optimistic, doesn’t come without its faults.

 Star Trek Discovery is available to watch on Netflix